Combodo/iTop/readme.txt

 1. ABOUT THIS RELEASE
    ==================
-Thank you for downloading the seventh packaged release of iTop.
-This version is the first complete version of iTop: it aims at being really used professionally.
+Thank you for downloading the eigth packaged release of iTop.
+This version is a maintenance release.
+It aims at upgrading seemlessly an existing 1.0 installation.

 Additional documentation can be downloaded from http://www.combodo.com/itopdocumentation
  - User guide